cgwhitehead/monster/readme.md

 Instead, (after a lot of runs) I chose 900 happiness to be a good enough menu and so if a menu is found that meets 900 happiness we call it good enough and return the list so as not to waste too much of the 'Monsters' time.

-This optimizer uses [simlated annealing](https://en.wikipedia.org/wiki/Simulated_annealing) and a novel approach at temperature control.
 ## Data
 Courtesy of [Mockaroo](https://www.mockaroo.com)